bayesways/bayesways.github.io/_posts/2025-06-15-How to build your own MCP server and research agent.md

     demo.launch(mcp_server=True)
 ```

-~~Note that the app.py in the MCP course contains a small mistake as of today (6/11/25).
-The `sentiment_analysis` tool is returning a string that _looks_ like a dictionary (`"root={'polarity': 1.0, 'subjectivity': 1.0, 'assessment': 'positive'}"`) instead of returning an actual Python dictionary object. ~~
+<s>Note that the app.py in the MCP course contains a small mistake as of today (6/11/25).
+The `sentiment_analysis` tool is returning a string that _looks_ like a dictionary (`"root={'polarity': 1.0, 'subjectivity': 1.0, 'assessment': 'positive'}"`) instead of returning an actual Python dictionary object.</s>
 I opened a PR for this and it was accepted so this has now been corrected.